-The Garden of Tarot – Capalbio
+The Tarot Garden – Capalbio

-OPEN ALL YEAR LONG The statues of the Tarots Major Arcana in a garden with an esoteric fascination
+April-October.
+The statues of the Tarots Major Arcana in a garden with an esoteric fascination

 The Tarot Garden is a 2-hectare artistic park located in the Tuscan Maremma in Garavicchio, a small village close to Capalbio and Pescia Fiorentina.